clastix/kamaji/docs/content/guides/kamaji-deployment-guide.md

 And make sure it is `${TENANT_ADDR}:${TENANT_PORT}`.

-### Preparing Worker Nodes to join
+### Prepare worker nodes to join

 Currently Kamaji does not provide any helper for creation of tenant worker nodes.
 You should get a set of machines from your infrastructure provider, turn them into worker nodes, and then join to the tenant control plane with the `kubeadm`.
-In the future, we'll provide integration with Cluster APIs and other tools, as for example, Terrform.
+In the future, we'll provide integration with Cluster APIs and other tools, as for example, Terraform.

-You can use the provided helper script [`nodes-prerequisites.sh`](../deploy/nodes-prerequisites.sh), in order to install the dependencies on all the worker nodes:
+You can use the provided helper script `/deploy/nodes-prerequisites.sh`, in order to install the dependencies on all the worker nodes:

 - Install `containerd` as container runtime
 - Install `crictl`, the command line for working with `containerd`